wwluk/pidio_ui/README.md

 This is a angular based GUI for PiDio project - internet radio.
 This project can cooperate with [PiDio](https://github.com/wwluk/pidio) which is REST interface for MPD management.
+Before using replace PiDio server address in module pidioApp.config.

 ### Install Dependencies